ocean-ai-data-challenges/dc2-forecasting-global-ocean-dynamics/docs/source/content/metrics.md

 2. The **temporal matching window** is ±12 hours around each observation.
 3. Metrics are computed per variable, per depth level, and per forecast lead time (lead-time 0 to 9 days).
-4. Results are aggregated by initialisation date and then published on the leaderboard.
+4. Results are aggregated by initialization date and then published on the leaderboard.

 ### DC2 variable ↔ OceanBench internal name mapping